 Patients with sensitive teeth should also discuss directly with us.
 Some patients have experienced increased tooth sensitivity because installing veneers requires removal of a thin layer of natural enamel.
 While dental veneers act as armor against further tooth decay, more enamel loss on already-sensitive teeth may require a different approach such as tooth bonding.

-To learn more about whether porcelain veneers are right for you, schedule an appointment with the family dentist office of Ridgetop Dental in Reston, VA.
+To learn more about whether porcelain veneers are right for you, schedule an appointment with the family dentist office of Ridgetop Dental Group in Reston, VA.
 Call us, or schedule an appointment online today.